gme210soundmap/Manilaud/README.md

 `label`: The description of the audio which will be displayed on the photo and the valence and interest as rated by the uploader and users, respectively.
 (E.g. **"UP Sunken Garden - Since less people are here than usual, the quiet rustling of leaves may be heard in between the sounds of passing vehicles. | Valence: 5; Interest: 4; PLA: None at all."**)

-`url / locationshare`: The url to the location on the map, which opens when doubleclicking a dot.
+`url / locationshare`: The url to the location on the map.
 This url will appear when the user zooms in to the location in the map and drops the locationshare pin on it then clicking "get url".
 When contributing a sound, a contributor will be asked to provide this url.
 [![locationshare](/assets/locationshare.png)](https://gme210soundmap.github.io/Manilaud/?time=night)

-`vol`:  How loud should the sondscape be played on a scale from 0 (no sound) to 1 (maximum)?

-`db`:   how loud is the sound recording on a scale from 0 to 1
-        that creates the size of the circle when hovered

 `x`:   Latitude coordinate in decimal number